slok/sloth/README.md

 In a few words, theres no right or wrong answer, pick your own flavour based on your use case: teams size, engineers in the company or development flow...

+### <a name="sli-types-manifests"></a>SLI types on manifests

+`prometheus/v1` (regular) and `sloth.slok.dev/v1/PrometheusServiceLevel` (Kubernetes CRD), support 3 ways of setting SLIs:

+- Events: This are based on 2 queries, the one that returns the total/valid number of events and the one that returns the bad events.
+Sloht will make a query dividing them to get the final error ratio (0-1).
+- Raw: This is a single raw prometheus query that when executed will return the error ratio (0-1).
+- Plugins: Check [plugins section](<(#sli-plugins)>) for more information.
+It reference plugins that will be preloaded and already developed.
+Sloth will execute them on generation and it will return a raw query.
+This is the best way to abstract queries from users or having SLOs at scale.

 [google-slo]: https://landing.google.com/sre/workbook/chapters/alerting-on-slos/
 [mwmb]: https://landing.google.com/sre/workbook/chapters/alerting-on-slos/#6-multiwindow-multi-burn-rate-alerts
 [sli]: https://landing.google.com/sre/sre-book/chapters/service-level-objectives/#indicators-o8seIAcZ